 - tiny title

-If the original line still shows through, don't keep darkening the inside.
+If the underlying line still shows through, don't keep darkening the inside.
 Add a second small label elsewhere.
 The page will read the first one as part of a label language, not a repair scene.

 Example: a random dot near the top corner becomes a tiny ticket label.
 Draw the ticket shape around it, write "slow morning," then draw one smaller ticket beside the date.